nyarly/blog/_drafts/application-and-libraries-a-pattern.md

 title: Application and Libraries, a Pattern
 ---

+# Notes

+An application should have enough information in it to update/reinstall.
+(Go exes that broke after Sierra update)

+# Draft

 In the past decade or so, we've seen a huge uptick in reusable software.
 From Linux distributions built around packinging systems, up through the unrelenting firehose that is NPM